astolap/WaSP/README.md

 ## Demo

-An {encoding of the Bikes_01 at rate 0.75 bpp](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.9343_0.74902.LF) is provided as an example for the decoder.
+An [encoding of the Bikes_01 at rate 0.75 bpp](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.9343_0.74902.LF) is provided as an example for the decoder.
 You can run the decoder with,

 >./wasp-decoder-bin /path/to/I01_Bikes-169_41.9343_0.74902.LF /path/to/output /path/to/Kakadu/